 - I was colder than usual.
 I had to wear pants and layers, even when the sun was out.

 - My short-term memory was worse.
 Particularly, I would start to do a task and then immediately forget what I was intending to do

 - I was much grumpier, especially in the middle of the night or early morning.
-(On one particularly grumpy morning, Andrew invited me to the Semi-Annual Grumpy Conference.
+(On one particularly grumpy morning, Andrew founded the Semi-Annual Grumpy Conference and invited me to be the guest of honor.
 We talked about all the things that make us grumpy, and then made abstract grumpy art with orange peels).

 - I only had interest in doing introverted low-energy activities like watching TV.
 I enjoyed watching TV significantly more than I do when I’m alert.
 That was a nice feeling because I miss watching TV, but find I have less patience for it these days.
 (I recommend Unorthodox and Tiger King on Netflix, and Run This City on Quibi).